Design matrix: Simple linear regression

 where the first column of 1s in the design matrix allows estimation of the y-intercept while the second column contains the x-values associated with the corresponding y-values.
+The matrix whose columns are 1's and xs in this example is the design matrix.

 Multiple regression

 This section contains an example of multiple regression with two covariates (explanatory variables): w and x.